GargusS/Gamehub/README.md

 ## API Integration

 As part of the project's evolution, API integration played a crucial role in enhancing its functionality.
-The integration involved leveraging external data sources to provide a more dynamic and enriched gaming experience.
+The integration involved leveraging external data sources to provide a more dynamic and enriched developer experience.

 ## Stack